RESEDA - The pumpkin pie, turkey stuffing and mashed potatoes were going to be as good as mom's.

 "It's my favorite," said Amanda Sandoval, 25, tamping the lumps out a pot of steaming, freshly cooked spuds.

 "Mine, too," said Jill Goff, 60, a TLC client, who'd finished a day's work at a New Horizons social service center packing nuts and bolts.
 "But I don't like gravy.
 Just plain turkey.
-And plain mashed
+And plain mashed potatoes.
+It's about giving thanks for what I have - a job, a nice house, my friends."

 By turn, there would be no lumps.